uselagoon/lagoon/docs/using-lagoon-the-basics/docker-compose-yml.md

     LAGOON_PROJECT: *lagoon-project
     # Route that should be used locally, if you are using pygmy, this route *must* end with .docker.amazee.io
     LAGOON_ROUTE: http://drupal-example.docker.amazee.io
-    # Uncomment if you like to have the system behave like in production
+    # Uncomment if you want to have the system behave as it will in production
     #LAGOON_ENVIRONMENT_TYPE: production
-    # Uncomment to enable xdebug and then restart via `docker-compose up -d`
+    # Uncomment to enable Xdebug and then restart via `docker-compose up -d`
     #XDEBUG_ENABLE: "true"

 x-user:
   &default-user
     # The default user under which the containers should run.
-Change this if you are on linux and run with another user than id `1000`
+Change this if you are on linux and run with another user than ID `1000`
     user: '1000'

 services: